 Lil Idli creates a genuine and powerful sense of urgency and introspection in listeners, as Prabhakar sings, “When you left / no birds sang / I was left to do everything when I was hurtin’.”
 The band’s sophomore track is a highly provocative, heartbreaking blues ballad, and is performed with an exquisite degree of passion and unbreakable spirit.
 Lil Idli proves their music is a moving production of emotion– an unwavering commitment to evolve our collective consciousness with introspection, collective love, and resolve.

-Deemed “a spirited debut […] caught in metaphors of celebration and self-reflection” by Rolling Stone India, “Little Girl” is the first installation of Lil Idli’s concept EP Mitochondria, an album exploring the inherited lore traveling in their mitochondrial DNA, dedicated to the women before them, living inside them, and echoing their own voices.
+Deemed a spirited debut [… ] caught in metaphors of celebration and self-reflection” by Rolling Stone India, “Little Girl” is the first installation of the band’s conceptual album Mitochondria, a body of work exploring the inherited lore traveling in their mitochondrial DNA, dedicated to the those before them, living inside them, and echoing their own voices.

 The new track opens with lush synths and a driving percussion section, with ghost-like harmonies in the outro, as an invitation for the past, present and future selves to unite.
-Gopinath, the band’s main producer, percussionist and co-arranger, draws from his experiences studying jazz, composition and electronic arts at the Berklee College of Music, bringing a thoughtful minimalism and contemplation of musical forms to this genre-bending track.
+Gopinath, the band’s producer, percussionist and co-arranger, draws from his background in jazz, composition and electronic arts at the Berklee College of Music, bringing a thoughtful minimalism and contemplation of musical forms to this genre-bending track.

-Lil Idli roped in veteran engineer Rob Murray (credits include ODESZA, Chet Porter, Diplo) of the Austin, Texas studio Poolside Sound for the final mastering.
-Lil Idli collaborated with seasoned filmmaker and regenerative communicator Sanjana Sekhar, who directed the music video remotely during the 2020 pandemic lockdown.
+Lil Idli roped in veteran engineer Rob Murray (credits include odesza, chet porter, diplo) of the Austin, TX studio Poolside Sound for the final mastering.
+Lil idli collaborated with seasoned filmmaker and regenerative communicator Sanjana Sekhar, who directed the music video remotely during the 2020 pandemic lockdown.
 Sangeet Khemlani joined the team as the video editor.